SethiShreya/cpp_practical_questions/README.md

 8. Write a macro that swaps two numbers.
 WAP to use it.

-9. WAP to print a triangle of stars as follows (take number of lines from user):
+9. WAP to print a triangle of stars as follows (take number of lines from user):<br>
 \*<br>
 \*\*\*<br>
 \*\*\*\*\*<br>